bp0lr/dmut/README.md

 To get the best from **dmut**, you need a DNS server list.

-Using one of my tools, [dnsFaster](https://github.com/bp0lr/dnsfaster), I have created a github action to run this tool again a public list generated from (https://public-dns.info/nameserver/us.txt).
+Using [dnsFaster](https://github.com/bp0lr/dnsfaster), I have created a github action to run this tool again a public list generated from (https://public-dns.info/nameserver/us.txt).

 this action runs one time a day and update the repo automatically.